-Van Lierop Bulb Farm and Gift Shop plans to close its doors for good on May 31.
+Van Lierop Bulb Farm and Gift Shop will close its doors for good on May 31.

-For years, customers have looked forward to spring, when they can visit the gift shop and buy freshly cut daffodils, tulips and unique gifts.
+For years customers have looked forward to spring when they can visit the gift shop and buy freshly cut daffodils, tulips and unique gift items.